schmidsi/melon-reporting/docs/02-appendices/C-iterations/02-firstdraft/01-Goals.md

 ### Boundaries

-- We don't know yet if it is possible to extract all required data out of the blockchain in one go.
-  - We already know that Ethereum-Nodes can crash or just return nothing if queries are too big.
-  - If it gets too complicated, we fall back to the Fund Database and Blockchain Sync Service.
 - We aim to work with **@melonproject/smart-contracts@~0.8.0**, the version for the Paros Olympiad if possible.
 If not, we fall back to whatever is deployed with useful data on Kovan or Main Chain.

+## Standard Report Web Interface

+- Implementation of the Mockup as a web interface
+- URL Scheme: `/report/:fundAddress/:timeSpanStart/:timeSpanEnd`

+### Boundaries

+- Optional: ENS Name lookups
+- Optional: KYC indicators
+- Optional: Printing functionality.
+It is not sure that printing will work without problems.
+- Optional: Sorting and other interactions
+- Without risk management and other data/fields that are not implemented in the smart contracts yet.
+I.e. Strategy, category, ...

+## Auditing Web App

+- Functionality on top of the Standard Report Web Interface to add an audit to the viewed data.
+- We will use MetaMask for the sake of simplicity.

+# Finalizing

+Lastly, we will finalize the work from the prototype iteration according to the received feedback:

+- Report Schema
+- Standard Report Mockup
+- Auditing Contract Standard
+- Auditing Contract Reference Implementation

+# Yet unknown

+Feedback from industry stakeholders (e.g. PwC, Deloitte, SFAMA and others) will be assessed when available and either directly implemented if possible or documented in chapter "Future work".

+# Optional

+Depending on the outcome of the above tasks, we might do one of the following if time permits and it is meaningful for the stakeholders.

 ## Fund Database

-We already assume that the Report Data Extractor either runs too slowly or is too complicated to implement without a database.
-Therefore as a fallback but also as a performance and user experience improvement we will implement a database that holds all data about funds for reports.
+If the Report Data Extractor either runs too slowly or is too complicated to implement without a database, we can create as a fallback but also as a performance and user experience improvement a database that holds all data about funds for reports.

 - Complete database schema for funds according to the ERM.
 - Methods (queries) to get the same data as in Report Data Extractor: `queryReportData(fundAddress, timespanStart, timespanEnd): FundReportJSON`